i502Club/OS_Square/readme.md

 NOTE The installation includes a version of Square.Connect dll and 3 supporting dlls which the installer places in the bin directory.
 The installation also installs the DotNetNuke.DependencyInjection & 2 supporting libraries.
+There is no sql provider with this module install but it is still best to *back up your db & file system as a precaution before installation.* The project also references DotNetNuke.DependencyInjection library in preparation for .net core support.

+## History
-Please back up your bin directory as a precaution.
-There is no sql provider and therefore no db changes happening with this module install.
-This module is the evolution of an earlier version(v1) that worked with the NBStore system before it's name change to OpenStore.
-The project also references the DotNetNuke.DependencyInjection library in preparation for core support.
-The v1 version of this plugin began when OpenStore was called NBStore.
-We bumped it's major version to v2 when OpenStore rolled out.
+This module is the evolution of an earlier version that worked with the NBStore system before it's name change to OpenStore.
+It was also depending on an earlier version of the Square.Connect library.
+The v2 version of this plugin began when when the breaking changes from Square.Connect 2.25 were mitigated.
+This project first released publicly at v2.0.4-rc

  ### Development